-Riot calmed everyone down by justifying their decision as they claim that this is the best way to approach the cheating problem in free-to-play games.
+Riot calmed everyone down by justifying their decision, as they claimed that this is the best way to approach the cheating problem in free-to-play games.
 After only a few days of the release of the closed beta of VALORANT, Riot already banned their first cheater.
 With more bans promised along the way, it seemed that this robust solution may have been the right way to go into the future.

-Riot banned more than 8000 cheaters
+Riot banned more than 8,000 cheaters

-Although devs expect that hackers will eventually figure it out.
-This journey will be a long ordeal.
+Although devs expect that hackers will eventually figure it out, this journey will be a long ordeal.
 The battle between anti-cheat makers and cheaters in VALORANT has just begun.
 Once VALORANT goes fully public, it will be interesting to see if Vanguard can still hold up.